-This can be a great way to go from a very full and thick sound to a thinner, twangier tone.
-This function is normally controlled by a push-pull potentiometer in the tone knob position.
+This can be a great way to go from a very full and thick sound to a thinner, twangy tone.
+This function is normally controlled by a push-pull potentiometer.
+Commonly found in the tone knob position.

-Pulling the knob up engages the coil tap which turns off one side of the humbucker producing the single-coil tone.
+Pulling the knob up engages the coil tap which turns off one side of the humbucker.
+It now produces the single-coil tone.
 Pushing it back down returns the humbucker to its thick, full, and hum-free sound.

-This effect cancels out bass frequencies, creating a more twangy, thin tone that can be great for versatility, especially if you have a dark-sounding guitar.
-It’s not so good on a Stratocaster and some single-coil set-ups, as the sound becomes very thin and harsh.
+This effect cancels out bass frequencies.
+The result is a more twangy, thin tone that can be great for versatility.
+Especially if you have a dark-sounding guitar.
+It’s not so good on a Stratocaster and some single-coil setups, as the sound becomes very thin and harsh.

-The piezo switch is found on electric guitars that have a built-in piezo pickup.
-These are generally located under the bridge and can be used to provide an acoustic guitar-like tone.
+This switch is found on electric guitars that have a built-in piezo pickup.
+These are generally located under the bridge and can be used to provide an acoustic-like tone.

-The piezo switch will turn the piezo pickup on and off.
-This can be a great way to go from a regular electric guitar tone to an acoustic sound without having to carry around two instruments.
+The piezo switch will turn the pickup on and off.
+This can be a great way to go from a regular electric guitar tone to an acoustic sound.
+All without having to carry around two instruments.

 The PRS custom 24 piezo is a perfect example of this.
 The switch engages the piezo and a blend knob then allows you to add the signal to the regular pickup tone.
 This can add some great sounds and is pretty versatile.

 The kill switch is generally found on the body of the guitar near the strings.
-It is used to mute the pickups so that you can create a chopped-up effect.
+It’s used to mute the pickups so that you can create a chopped-up effect.
 This staccato effect can be great and has been used by players like Eddie Van Halen and Tom Morello.